bloominstituteoftechnology/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?

+   The DOM (Document Object Model) is an object representation of the html elements of a webpage.
+It gives us an interface that allows us to interact with and manipulate the page, changing document structure, content, and styling.

 2. What is an event?

+   An event is any interaction that a user has with a website: a click, moving the mouse, scrolling the page, pressing a key on the keyboard, etc…  These are all events on the page and the browser can detect all of them.

 3. What is an event listener?

+   An event listener is a method that monitors specific elements for some given event, and fires a callback function when that event occurs.

 4. Why would we convert a NodeList into an Array?

+   A NodeList only has access to the .forEach() method, not other array methods like .reduce or .map.
+We would convert a NodeList into an Array if we wanted to perform such methods on the data in our NodeList.

 5. What is a component?

+   Components are standalone blocks of code made up of several parts (HTML, CSS, JavaScript…), built for re-use in a website or application.

 ### Git Set up